ryanfortner/Duinotize/README.md

-# Mineuino
+# Duinotize
-## duinocoin webminer/website monetizer
+## Duino-coin webminer/website monetizer

-tired of showing users ads, use mineuino
+Tired of showing users ads?
+Use mineuino!

 please add to user notification, or a `monetized by mineuino` in the footer

-read this blog post [here](https://vatsadev.hashnode.dev/using-mineuino-goodbye-ads)
+This project is a fork/continuation of https://github.com/VatsaDev/Mineuino as the original author seems to have abandoned it and the code is broken.